openshift/ci-docs/content/en/docs/how-tos/testing-operator-sdk-operators.md

       OO_PACKAGE: "myoperator"
       OO_TARGET_NAMESPACES: '!install'
     dependencies:
-      OO_INDEX: "ci-index-my-bundle" # if the bundle being tested is named, update the dependency to match
+      OO_BUNDLE: "bundle-name" # if the name of the bundle being tested is not my-bundle in the ci-opeator's configuration, update the dependency to match
     test:
     - as: "e2e"
       from: "src"               # the end-to-end tests run in the source repository